rogeryeosgit/QTProject/README.md

 13/08/2018
 - Realized I could export more then one module in a single js file
 - callbacks from google APIs need to be identical to call back properties in app file
+- Don't mess up which console you are printing to.
+It can be time wasting.